New Horizon Mall

-New Horizon Mall is a modern retail space shopping centre in Rocky View County, Alberta, near Calgary.
+New Horizon Mall is a shopping mall in the Calgary Metropolitan Region located inside Balzac, a hamlet of Rocky View County, Alberta.
+The mall features a retail floor space of approximately 30,000 m2, and features a flea market design with smaller stores inside the mall; this allows the mid-sized mall to have the second most stores inside a mall in Canada at over 500 store locations.
 The mall opened its doors on May 1, 2018, As of February 2021, over 100 had opened for business.
-The grand opening was scheduled for October 27, 2018, however on September 21, 2018 the opening was pushed to 2019.
+The grand opening was scheduled for October 27, 2018, however on September 21, 2018, the opening was pushed to 2019.
 It was modeled after the Pacific Mall in Markham, Ontario.